ikennarichard/git-lesson/README.md

 Git Commands:

-git diff: will show you the difference between your file now and how it was at your last commit
+git diff: will show you the difference between your file now and how it was at your last commit.

+git config --global user.username <username>: add your Github username to your Git configuration. save it exactly the way you have it on Github (casing and alll) please ignore the (<>) just put your username.
+When your done you can use the (git config --global user.username) to check what you set in your Git config.